What Changes When a Website Is Built for Growth

 It simply starts working.

-The Focus Moves From Attention to Alignment
+The Focus Shifts From Attention to Alignment

-Growth-focused websites aren’t chasing visibility.
+Growth-focused websites aren’t built to chase visibility.

-They’re built to attract the right people — not the most people.
+They’re built to attract the right people.

 Instead of trying to appeal to everyone, the messaging becomes more specific.
 That specificity naturally filters visitors and improves the quality of inquiries.